Tuesday, 11 February 2025

 And finally, the whole platoon together.
 I have a few more trucks and Kurita troops to paint, but now I can use 5150 Star Army or any other rule set for platoon vs platoon skirmish and they wont look like lilliputians.
 I even have a few pieces of terrain that match them, so the battles will look proper and be more immersive.
 Perhaps a 25mm mech or two in a future game...

 I bought these after I first left active duty in the late 80's and when some college friends wanted to play Battletech when Rogue Trader and warhammer 40k were still new.
-My mistake was I liked soldiers and painting them even then and my friend who was supposed to help me find some stuff for our games thought they soldiers were cool and did not show me the mechs or even a lance worth of recommended battle mechs to use in the game...and it was RPG and not a wargame, so miniatures were needed.
+My mistake was I liked soldiers and painting them even then and my friend who was supposed to help me find some stuff for our games thought they soldiers were cool and did not show me the mechs or even a lance worth of recommended battle mechs to use in the game...and it was RPG and not a wargame, so miniatures were not needed.

-from 1989 they have been unpainted and now they are ready for the table, after Kurita is completed.
+From 1989 they have been unpainted and now they are ready for the table, after Kurita is completed.
 So 40 years later they have a use besides collecting dust!
 I should have purged them from the collection of the mountain of neglect years ago.

 two 28 mm trucks at 20 points each for 40points